plotdb/httputil/README.md

  - qs(key) - get value for `key` in querystring
    - return key-value pair hash if key is omitted.
    - return composed query string if `key` is a hash for key-value pairs.
+   - return undefined if `key` is not found in query string.

 # License